timethy/lein-init-jsvc/README.md

 * install-<your-project-name> script

-	Creates (but does not overwrite) the :pid-dir, :install-dir, and :init-script-dir directories.
+	Creates (but does not overwrite) the :pid-dir, :install-dir, and :init-script-install-dir directories.
 To override the defaults see the Configuration section below.
 <br />

 * clean-<your-project-name> script